Sequentially Doubly Robust Estimation of Conditional Survival Probability with Time-Varying Covariates: Introduction

-Our motivating question arises from a recent COVID-19 vaccine efficacy trial \citep{Dayan2023}.
-The scientific question of interest addresses the association between antibody levels and the incidence of COVID-19 occurrence adjusting for baseline covariates in a general population.
+Our motivating question arises from a COVID-19 vaccine efficacy trial \citep{Dayan2023}.
+The scientific question of interest concerns the association between antibody levels and the incidence of COVID-19 occurrence adjusting for baseline covariates in a general population.
 As participants had time-varying antibody levels measured at multiple visits after receiving two doses of vaccines or placebo, it is useful to account for these post-treatment covariates that might explain censoring afterwards, even though the scientific question is unrelated to these additional covariates.

 Existing approaches to estimating survival probabilities with time-varying covariates often rely on strong parametric or semiparametric assumptions.
 For example, in the Cox proportional hazard model, the form of the hazard or intensity function is restricted to be proportional to time-varying covariates \citep{Andersen2007}.
 The additive hazard model also makes a strong semiparametric assumption on the model, namely the additive effects of time-varying covariates on the hazard are constant over time \citep{Aalen1980}.
 The traditional accelerated failure time model assumes a parametric model on the true distribution \citep{Klein2003}.
-Although this approach also has semiparametric versions \citep{Buckley1979,Kalbfleisch2011,Klein2003,Koul1981,Louis1981,Prentice1978}, the assumption on the covariate effects may still be stringent.
-The extended hazard regression model is a more general model including the Cox proportional hazard model and the accelerated failure time model as special cases \citep{Etezadi-Amoli1987,Tseng2014}, but assumptions that might fail in practice are still made.
+Although this approach also has semiparametric versions \citep[e.g.,][]{Prentice1978,Kalbfleisch2011}, the assumption on the covariate effects may still be stringent.
+The extended hazard regression model is a more general model including the Cox proportional hazard model and the accelerated failure time model as special cases \citep{Etezadi-Amoli1987,Tseng2014}, but the assumptions might fail in practice.
 In addition, standard software implementing these methods can often only be applied when the dimension of time-varying covariates is fixed; however, in a trial setting, it is often desirable to utilize all historical covariates at each time point, leading to an increasing dimension of time-varying covariates.
-This also leads to challenges in statistical analyses in practice.